DistrictOfJoban/JCM-Docs/docs/players/blocks/rv_enquiry_machine.md

 light_level: 0
 ---

-A **Railway Vision Enquiry Machine** is a block in Joban Client Mod, replicating the new enquiry machines installed by MTR as part of their Railway-Vision initiative.
+A **Railway Vision Enquiry Machine** is a block in Joban Client Mod, replicating the new enquiry machines installed by MTR as part of their Railway Vision initiative.

 ## Usage
 Right clicking on the block will display your current MTR balance value at the bottom of your screen.